g0morra/wp-file-upload/readme.txt

 * It contains a visual editor for customizing the plugin easily and without any knowledge of shortcodes or programming
 * It supports logging of upload events or management of files, which can be viewed by admins through the Dashboard.
 * It includes a file browser in the Dashboard, from where admins can view the uploaded file and manage them.

+The plugin is translated in the following languages:

+* French, kindly provided by Thomas Bastide of http://www.omicronn.fr/
+* Serbian, kindly provided by Andrijana Nikolic of http://webhostinggeeks.com/

 Please note that old desktop browsers or mobile browsers may not support all of the above functionalities.
 In order to get full functionality use the latest versions browsers, supporting HTML5, AJAX and CSS3.